 In Berlin you can easily forget that you are in a big city: There are numerous lakes, countless parks and a green surrounding countryside.
-We recommend exploring all this by bicycle, because cycling through Berlin’s summer is twice as much fun: you’ll be out in the fresh air and quickly out in the countryside.
-We’ll show you the most beautiful rides along the banks of the River Spree, to the lakes and to the surrounding areas.
+We recommend exploring all this by bike.
+Cycling through the summer of Berlin allows you to be out and about in the fresh air and quickly in the countryside.
+We’ll show you the most beautiful bike routes in Berlin: along the banks of the River Spree, to the lakes and to the surrounding areas.

-Tip 1: Berlin Wall bike path 1 in the north
+Tip 1: Berlin Wall bike path in the north and the south

 A classic bike ride, but always lovely – from the city centre to Wannsee.
 You’ll travel through the historical centre, 19th century neighbourhoods and the villa suburbs to Potsdam.
-On the way you’ll pass Gendarmenmarkt, Checkpoint Charlie, the Schöneberg Town Hall, the Free University and much more.
+On the way you’ll pass Gendarmenmarkt, Checkpoint Charlie, the Schöneberg Town Hall, the Freie Universität and much more.
 Once you’ve reached your destination, treat yourself to a jump into Berlin’s second largest lake.

 Tip 7: Bicycle ride through Reinickendorf

 The north of Berlin is also great for bicycle rides.
 In addition to Tegel Airport, Reinickendorf offers a lot of water and nature.
 You can get acquainted with Berlin’s oldest tree in Tegel Forest and cycle around Lake Tegel.

 The Tiergarten is Berlin’s green lung.
 In the middle of the city – between the Brandenburg Gate, Potsdamer Platz and the Victory Column – You can go for a walk, enjoy the sunbathing areas or just drive around with your bike.
 In the park you can also visit monuments or the Café am Neuen See.

 Tip 9: Bike ride through Berlin’s government district